South Andaman Island

 South Andaman Island is the southernmost island of the Great Andaman and is home to the majority of the population of the Andaman Islands.

 It belongs to the South Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.
-It is the location of Port Blair, capital of the Andaman and Nicobar Islands.
+It is the location of Sri Vijaya Puram, capital of the Andaman and Nicobar Islands.

 History

 South Andaman Island was struck by the 2004 Indian Ocean earthquake, leading to many deaths on the island.

 Geography

 The island belongs to the Great Andaman Chain.

 Some areas of the island are restricted areas for non-Indians; however, transit permits can be obtained from the Home Ministry.

 South Andaman is the third largest island in the island group.
-It is located immediately south of Middle Andaman Island and Baratang, from which it is separated only by a narrow channel, a few hundred meters wide.
+It is located immediately south of Middle Andaman Island and Baratang, from which it is separated only by a narrow channel, a few hundred metres wide.
 The island is 83 km long and 28 km at its widest part.
 Its area is 1262 km2.

 South Andaman is less mountainous than the more northerly of the Andaman Islands.
 Koiob reaches a height of 459 m above sea level.